 The IRS allows you to treat your child's income as your own, ostensibly to save you time.
-For a child under 18, all unearned income above $1,900 must be taxed at the parent's rate, and including the income on your return forces you to calculate this amount.
+For a child under 18, all unearned income above $1,900 (for 2012) must be taxed at the parent's rate, and including the income on your return forces you to calculate this amount.

 However, the time you could actually save is minimal at best.
 If you decide to go this route, you must also complete a Form 8814 for each child and attach it to your tax return.